ScrapeOps/scrapeops-scrapers/target/python/README.md

 ---

 ## Output Format
-After the script has finished running, you should see the CSV files with the following structure:

 After the script finishes running, it will generate CSV files for each keyword, containing:

 - **Search result data** (e.g., laptop.csv)